civector/EMPTwitchBot/README.md

 responds with show lineup

 `!nowplaying`
-responds with the channe that is currently live
+responds with the channel that is currently live in the show shcedule.
+If there is no show currently going, then it will respond that no one is live.

 ## Installation of Bot
 If you wish to run this bot in a separate instance, then this is the discussion for that.
 This bot runs entrirely in node.js, so the machine you run this on will require that, along with a few modules.